lfr/lfr.github.io/special/_posts/2021-03-30-literally-infinite-money.md

 ## One exception

-The concept of infinite money is relative for all countries with one exception, as they can still run out of foreign currency, preventing them from buying resources they may not have internally.
+For all except one country the concept of infinite money is relative, as they can still run out of foreign currency, preventing them from buying resources they may not have internally.

 For the US however, the concept of infinite money is **absolute**.
 As the issuer of the world's reserve currency, it can never run out of it.